Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 1. Device sends first data message A.
-1. We assume that LNS1 gets the message first. **LNS1 checks against its in-memory dictionary DevEui -> flag** and since it has not seen this DevEui before contacts the Function.
+1. We assume that LNS1 gets the message first. **LNS1 checks against its in-memory state** and since an owner for the device connection was not elected yet, directly contacts the function without delay.
 1. The Function hasn't seen this DevEui either and therefore does not have an assigned LNS for it yet.
 LNS1 wins the race and gets immediately a response and processes the message upstream.
-1. LNS2 eventually receives message A, **checks its local dictionary** and also contacts the FunctionBundler immediately since it does not have prior info about this DevEui.
+1. LNS2 eventually receives message A, **checks its local state** and also contacts the Function immediately since it does not have prior info about this device.
 1. The Function responds to LNS2 that it lost the race to process this message.
 1. Since deduplication strategy is Drop, LNS2 drops the message immediately, therefore no connection to Iot Hub is opened and only LNS1 has the connection to Iot Hub. **LNS2 updates its in memory state that it does not own the connection for this device**.
-1. When message B gets send (with a higher frame counter*), assuming that this time LNS2 gets it first it **checks again its local state that indicates it's not owning the connection for the device and therefore delays itself X ms before contacting the FunctionBundler**.
+1. When message B gets send (with a higher frame counter*), assuming that this time LNS2 gets it first it **checks again its local state that indicates it's not owning the connection for the device and therefore delays itself X ms before contacting the Function**.
    - Here we do *not* want to simply drop the message as LNS1 might not be available anymore (due to a crash, device not in range etc).
-   - Since it was the losing LNS previously it should **make sure that it operates on a fresh twin** (especially regarding the frame counter) see also [background refresh section](#handling-of-cache-refresh)
-1. This delay gives LNS1 a time advantage to reach the FunctionBundler first and win the race again, failing back to the previous case of message A. The active connection stays with LNS1.
+   - This delay gives LNS1 a time advantage to reach the Function first and win the race again, failing back to the previous case of message A. The active connection stays with LNS1.
-1. If this delay is not sufficient for LNS1 to win the race, LNS2 will contact the FunctionBundler which now awards LNS2 as the "winning" LNS.
+1. If this delay is not sufficient for LNS1 to win the race, LNS2 will contact the Function which now awards LNS2 as the "winning" LNS.
 LNS2 can now process the message upstream.
 It also **removes the "losing flag" from its in-memory store**.
 1. **The Function also proactively informs LNS1** that it's not anymore the winning LNS for this device.
-   - The reason why we do this proactively is that otherwise its Edge Hub will try to reconnect to IoT Hub even if there is no more messages picked up from LNS1 (out of range roaming client).
+   - The reason why we do this is to ensure that LNS1 knows connection ownership was transferred to another network server and it can drop the connection.
+This is for the case, where the upstream message does not reach LNS1.
   - For that we can use a C2D message to LNS.
 Alternative: direct method could be used here but delivery will not be guaranteed then.
-1. If LNS1 in the meantime gets message B and contacts the FunctionBundler, it will let it know that it lost the race for this frame counter and must therefore drop the message, **mark itself as the losing LNS and close the connection if it hasn't done so yet**.
+1. If LNS1 in the meantime gets message B and contacts the Function, it will let it know that it lost the race for this frame counter and must therefore drop the message, **mark itself as the losing LNS and close the connection if it hasn't done so yet**.

 Notes:

-- The FunctionBundler is not called in certain topologies e.g. when multiple LBSs are connected to the same LNS but these topologies are not relevant for the issue here as they employ a single connection per device by design).
+- The Function is not called in certain topologies e.g. when multiple LBSs are connected to the same LNS but these topologies are not relevant for the issue here as they employ a single connection per device by design).
 - For the main flow above we consider only frame counter B > frame counter A. Resets are covered in [the reset section](#handling-of-abp-relax-frame-counter-reset).
 Resubmits (when frame counter B == frame counter A) are also a current issue and should be [addressed in this issue](https://github.com/Azure/iotedge-lorawan-starterkit/issues/1468).

 ### Handling of ABP relax frame counter reset

-An special case on the main data flow is when we detect a device reset after a message.
+A special case on the main data flow is when we detect a device reset after a message.
 Currently we save the twin immediately and then clear the Function cache.
 This twin write could result in a connection ping-pong.

 #### Decision